GiuseppeLorenzoDiPrima/classificatore_impronte_digitali/README.md

 > [!IMPORTANT]
 > After executing the script train.py to the entire local running directory, additional folders will be generated: checkpoints, dataset and graph

-- `checkpoints/` this folder contains two files in .pt format that represent the saving of the weights of the best models found during training.
+- `checkpoints/` this folder could contain two files in .pt format that represent the saving of the weights of the best models found during training.
+It also could contain .joblib and .pkl files used by SVM model.
-- `dataset/` this folder contains the dataset already divided into train, val, and test.
-Based on the choice of classification (binary or ternary) each folder will be divided into the appropriate classes.
+- `dataset/` this folder contains the dataset already divided into train, val and test.
-- `graph/` this folder contains the graphs that originated from the manipulation of the dataset, the training, comparison, and testing phases .
+- `graph/` this folder contains the graphs that originated from the manipulation of the dataset, the training, comparison and testing phases.

+### Automatic classification

+> [!IMPORTANT]
+> The project was provided with two empty folders, respectively named 'Fingerprint_to_classify' and 'Fingerprint_classified,' which are used for the automatic classification of images. <br>Specifically:
+- `Fingerprint_to_classify/` represents the folder where you should place the fingerprint images you want to classify using the trained neural network.
+- `Fingerprint_classified/` represents the folder where the images are moved once they have been classified.
+At the end of the classification process, a subfolder for each necessary class is created, ensuring that the corresponding image is restored in that class.

 > [!CAUTION]
->  In reference to what has been said regarding the possibility of being able to proceed with both binary and ternary classifications, it is advisable to pay close attention to the testing phase.
-It is possible to test the obtained model only on a dataset of the same type.
-A trained binary model can therefore be tested on the binary dataset while the same cannot be said on a possible ternary test dataset and vice versa.
+>  If the folders are accidentally removed, they will be automatically recreated during the next classification attempt.
+You will need to reinsert the images you want to classify into the 'Fingerprint_to_classify' folder.
 ---

 ### Use of base_config.yaml file
 Through the use of the base_config.yaml file, it is possible to modify the configuration parameters related to the training of the model.
 Here are just a few of the most common examples:

-- `classification.type` you can choose between a binary ([NORMAL] [PNEUMONIA]) or ternary ([NORMAL] [BACTERIA] [VIRUS]) classification.
 - `create_dataset_graph` you can choose to create [TRUE] or not [FALSE] dataset graph.
 - `view_dataset_graph` you can choose to view [TRUE] or not [FALSE] dataset graph during execution.
 - `model_to_train` you can choose the model you want to train.